Skip to content

 Students will learn selected topics as applied to building a game engine.
 Topics will include: mathematics for games, data structures and algorithms for games, asset database systems, game pipeline processes, design patterns common to industry, and debugging systems used in the industry.

-This course is a continuation of Game Engineering I and will be project driven.
-Students will learn selected topics by dissecting given game engines and applying them to the game engine built in Game Engineering I. Topics will include: high performance computing, GPU/parallel programming, low-level algorithm analysis, and cross platform development, and memory management.
+This course is a continuation of Game Engineering I (GAMES 6310) and is project driven.
+Students will learn selected topics by dissecting given game engines and applying them to the game engine built in Game Engineering I, by extending it from a 2D game engine into a functional 3D game engine.
+Topics will include: 3D graphics, high performance computing, GPU/parallel programming, low-level algorithm analysis, and cross platform development, and memory management.

 GET ADMISSIONS DETAILS